Matt Duffy Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to surrender 111 home runs (one per game), the first-fewest in baseball.
+- Cardinals pitchers combine to allow the fewest home runs in baseball (114 total, one per game).

-- In his most recent appearance on Saturday, the right-hander tossed three innings against the Colorado Rockies, allowing seven earned runs while surrendering nine hits.
+- The left-hander last appeared on Saturday against the Colorado Rockies, when he threw six innings, allowing one earned run while giving up five hits.

-- The 41-year-old has put up an ERA of 7.81, with 5.3 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .359 batting average against him.
+- The 32-year-old has put up an ERA of 3.91, with 8.5 strikeouts per nine innings, in 24 games this season.
+Opponents have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.